oda-hub/release-notes/README.md

 ## New parameters

-* The user can specify the number of science windows to be analyzed within a time interval
+* The user can specify the number of science windows to be analyzed within a given time interval
 * the use can specify to access private data (upon granting of priviledges)
-* OSA11.2-beta is available for use by restricted user group
+* OSA11.2-beta is available for use by restricted user group (this contains the new IBIS/ISGRI energy calibration and spectral response)

 ## User experience

-* A banner reports news and
+* A banner on the web interface reports news and current issues
-* mailing list can be used for feedback
+* A user can received personalized feedback on their job
 * python API code has more logging and functionalities, like asynchronous requests
 * Images are visualized with js9 (an extension of ds9)
 * Help pages are updated and extended